 To develop and implement a marketing plan without spending tons of money, you'll want to:

 - Know your target audience: Gender, age, socioeconomic status, types of issues.
 Get specific!
 You'll waste money advertising to people who can't use your services if you don't clearly identify who your target audience is.

 - Develop your website: Yes, you can hire a web designer, but we're talking about saving money here.
 So, in the meantime, subscribe to a web hosting service that can help you create your own.
 The key here is your content.
 Make sure your site is simple and client-focused and contains a clear call to action.
 Acknowledge the pain your clients are dealing with and then give them clear directions for how to contact you for help.

-- Register with relevant online directories: If you’ve been in the psychology field for any length of time, you’ll be familiar with the Psychology Today Directory.
-Yes, you’ll have to pay a fee to be included, but it will increase your visibility in a highly trusted resource.
-If you pay this fee, you can balance out the cost by taking advantage of the free search engine registrations offered by prominent websites like Google, Yelp, Yahoo and Bing.
+- Register with relevant online directories: If you've been in the psychology field for any length of time, you'll be familiar with the Psychology Today Directory.
+You'll have to pay a fee to be included, but it will increase your visibility in a highly trusted resource.
+If you pay this fee, balance out the cost by taking advantage of the free search engine registrations offered by prominent websites like Google, Yelp, Yahoo and Bing.
 Each of these search engines can provide information on how to apply and maximize your visibility on their site.

 - Create business cards: So much is done online these days that it can be easy to overlook this one, especially if you're trying to save money.
 But you'll want to have some business cards and maybe some fliers and brochures made for your practice as well.
 If you're trying to save money, look for deals with various printers and online vendors.